omarbakker/ppt2_solution/README.md

 See the skeleton code for preconditions for these methods.
 We are only interested in Fibonacci numbers that can be represented using the Java types `Integer` or `int`.

+For this implementation, we will consider the Fibonacci sequence to be 0, 1, 1, 2, 3, 5, 8, 13, 21, ...

 ### Examples

 + `n` = 10, `m` = 3